Spider-Geddon

-Spider-Geddon is a 2018 comic book limited series and crossover storyline published by Marvel Comics featuring multiple alternative versions of Spider-Man that had appeared in various media, and his supporting cast.
+Spider-Geddon, also known as Revenge of the Spider-Verse, is a 2018 comic book limited series and crossover storyline published by Marvel Comics featuring multiple alternative versions of Spider-Man that had appeared in various media, and his supporting cast.
 In this sequel to Spider-Verse, the Inheritors have found a way out of the decimated world they were imprisoned on and are now determined to take their revenge on the Spider-Army and feed on them once again.
 A sequel, titled End of the Spider-Verse, was released in October 2022.

 Publication history

 The story was first announced with blank teaser posters, with the tagline "Spider-Geddon is nigh".
 It was eventually revealed that the story would feature several alternate versions of Spider-Man and his related characters, like the previous crossover event, Spider-Verse.
 The creative team, writer Christos Gage and artist Jorge Molina, was announced on June 29 in a press release.
-Editor Nick Lowe explained that "Spider-Verse took the multitudes of Spider-Characters and put them all on the same stage and we’ve been playing with it ever since.
+Editor Nick Lowe explained that "Spider-Verse took the multitudes of Spider-Characters and put them all on the same stage and we've been playing with it ever since.
 Spider-Geddon straps dynamite to that stage and blows it to smithereens.
 The most dangerous spider-villain ever, Morlun, and his family of Inheritors were trapped in the perfect prison at the end of Spider-Verse.
-But like in any super hero story, there’s always a way out and you won’t believe how these Spider-Eaters get out.
-But they’re out and they want revenge."
+But like in any super hero story, there's always a way out and you won't believe how these Spider-Eaters get out.
+But they're out and they want revenge."

 Gage had previously worked for Dan Slott in the Spider-Verse comic, and became the lead writer because Slott was busy writing the Tony Stark: Iron Man and Fantastic Four comic books.
 The publishers also clarified in the New York Comic Con that the lead character would be Miles Morales, and not Peter Parker.

 The event began with a 5-issue Edge of Spider-Geddon miniseries, featuring side stories of alternate versions of Spider-Man.
 Spider-Geddon #0 introduced the character from the Spider-Man 2018 video game into comics, and set up the plot for the game's sequel.
 Both the video game and the comic are written by Gage, who said that "Since I have been writing for the video game for the past three years (along with the ever-amazing Dan Slott, Jon Paquette, and Ben Arfmann), it seemed like a perfect time to bring that Pete into the mix".
 The first illustrated teaser poster featured a black silhouette of a Spider-Man character, who was revealed to be the one from the game in a later full version of the poster.

 Superior Octopus #1 introduced the main theme, and the main Spider-Geddon started to be published after it.
 One of the tie-in comics is a third volume of the Spider-Gwen comic book, named Spider-Gwen: Ghost-Spider.
 It is written by novelist Seanan McGuire and pictured by artist Rosi Kampe.